-Nicola Sturgeon recently announced a new £150 million national pilot scheme, called the First Home Fund, to help first time buyers get on the property ladder in Scotland.
-This scheme will provide loans to help at least 6,000 first time buyers to help them purchase a property in Scotland.
+In spring 2019, Nicola Sturgeon announced a new £150 million national pilot scheme, called the First Home Fund, to help first time buyers get on the property ladder in Scotland.
+This scheme will provide loans to help at least 6,000 first time buyers purchase a property in Scotland.
 The scheme opened for applications on 18th December 2019.

 How much money are first time buyers entitled to from the scheme?

-Nicola Sturgeon announced that the scheme would lend eligible buyers up to £25,000 (this will be capped at 49% of the property valuation or purchase price, whichever is lower) to help boost their deposit and help them on to the property ladder.
+The First Home Fund will lend eligible buyers up to £25,000 (this will be capped at 49% of the property valuation or purchase price, whichever is lower) to help boost their deposit and help them on to the property ladder.

 Will I still need to contribute a deposit payment?